Emergency Dentist in Loxahatchee, FL

 - A knocked-out tooth: When this situation occurs, you must act quickly.
 We have the best chance of saving your tooth the faster we can treat it.
 If possible, place your tooth back in its socket to transport it; otherwise, use milk to keep the cells moist and alive.

 - Dental pain: If you are experiencing a constant ache in your tooth, it could indicate an infection in the nerve or pulp.
-This is a condition that won’t go away without treatment, so please don’t wait for it to get better on its own.
+This condition won’t go away without treatment, so please don’t wait for it to get better on its own.
 Contact Dr. Elkhechen right away as root canal therapy can help to eliminate infection and preserve your tooth

 Contact Our Office for Emergencies in the Wellington Area

 If you call after-hours or on the weekend, you will reach our voicemail, which will give you access to Dr. Elkhechen’s personal emergency line.
-Please feel free to reach out to him if you have a dental emergency and he would be more than happy to take care of you!
+Please feel free to reach out to him if you have a dental emergency, and he would be more than happy to take care of you!